DyogenIBENS/FishComparativeAtlas/README.md

 conda activate fish_atlas
 ```

-- Run on toy example data:
+- Run on toy example data (~ 5 minutes):
 ```
 snakemake --configfile config_example.yaml --cores 4
 ```

+The output file `out_example/comparative_atlas.tsv` will be generated, along with figures with genomic annotations and statistics in `out_example/figures`.

 - Generate a snakemake report after a run: